lstefanic/dev10-wheel-of-fortune/README.md

 ### How to use

-Download these files:

-- wheel.py
-- phrases.json

-In a terminal, run `python wheel.py`
+Download the files `wheel.py` and `phrases.json` and in a terminal, run `python wheel.py`

+### Sample gameplay

+The text of a sample game can be seen in the jupyter notebook file `wheel.ipynb`

 ### Credits

-The phrases.json file is the output of web scrapper code provided by Scott Partacz
+The `phrases.json` file is the output of web scrapper code in `webscrapper.py` provided by Scott Partacz